contrarybaton60/mint-themes-vanessa/README.md

 # Download

-Click the green "Download" button then "Download ZIP".
+Click the green "Code" button then "Download ZIP".

 or...
 ```